Skip site navigation (1)Skip section navigation (2)

 ter command mode.

-Escape and Control+C enter command mode.
+escape and ctrl-c enter command mode.

 c and s remove the selection and switch to insert mode.